 \section{Selection method}

-We select lensed quasars with three steps.
-We first perform the time-variability-based selection among 101,353 HSC variables (Sec.~\ref{sec:hsc}) with their \textit{i}-band difference images, which is described in Sec.~\ref{sec:time_variability}.
-After the variability-based selection, we run \textsc{Chitah} \citep{chitah}, a lens search method based on the image configuration that is described in Sec.~\ref{sec:chitah}.
-In the end, we visually inspect the remaining HSC variables and grade them according to the grading system described in Sec.~\ref{sec:grading}.
-The HSC variables with highest scores are our final lensed quasar candidates.
-In this work, we focus on four-image (quad) lensed quasars.
+We selected lensed quasars in three steps.
+We first performed the variability-based selection among 101,353 HSC variables (Sec.~\ref{sec:hsc}) with their \textit{i}-band difference images, which is described in Sec.~\ref{sec:time_variability}.
+After the variability-based selection, we ran \textsc{Chitah} \citep{chitah}, a lens search method based on the image configuration that is described in Sec.~\ref{sec:chitah}.
+Finally, we visually inspected the remaining HSC variables and graded them according to the scheme described in Sec.~\ref{sec:grading}.
+The HSC variables with the highest scores are our final lensed quasar candidates.
+In this work, we focus on quadruply lensed quasars (quad).